How We Unlocked Organic Growth for a Beloved Indonesian Attraction

 Week 0: Finding the Invisible

-Our first audit felt like walking a well-kept park with a maze for an entrance.
-Great exhibits, confusing path.
-Search Console told the story: millions of impressions scattered across queries, but large pockets of content weren’t being crawled efficiently or indexed consistently.
+Our first audit revealed a strong product behind a confusing entrance.
+Search Console told the story: millions of impressions scattered across queries, but large pockets of content were not being crawled efficiently or indexed consistently.

 Some pages had duplicate signals; others hid in plain sight.
-The site was also heavy—gorgeous photos and long, media-rich pages that loaded like a slideshow on slower connections.
-And while the attraction had multiple business units—tickets, memberships, stays, special experiences—the site handled each with a different voice and layout.
+The site was also heavy, with gorgeous photography and long, media rich pages that loaded slowly on weaker connections.
+The attraction also ran multiple business units (tickets, memberships, accommodations, special experiences), and each appeared with a different voice and layout.

 We mapped three problems to three bets: